Listen to this blog as a podcast:

 Gothic Wedding Style Attire

 Brides have many options now for black wedding dresses in satins and laces that set the tone perfectly.
 The black gown took hold in a more mainstream way over the last several years as brides want less traditional weddings.
-Accessories like a black veil, black lace gloves, chokers, and a black diamond ring are perfect ways to tie the look together.
+Gothic wedding dresses can be in thick satin, victorian vintage laces, and velvet.
+Traditionally they would be full ballgowns or a-line silhouettes, however a fitted will work based on your space, formality, and preference.

 Think black roses, black calla lilies, dark red roses, thistles, and deep-colored blooms.
 Make sure to speak to your florist to see what is in season for your wedding date.
 Ask about dried and preserved flowers to get lots of dark tones and richer colors in your wedding bouquet.
+Wrapping your floral arrangements in velvet ribbons is another way to incorporate the Victorian gothic into this aesthetic.
+Try adding a few white roses as well for a bright pop.

 Gothic Wedding Decor